What is convergence in financial markets?

 Traditional Roles Breaking Down

-Insurance companies historically focused on protecting against risks like accidents, natural disasters, and death.
-Banks mainly dealt with deposits, loans, and investment services.
+Insurance companies have historically focused on protecting against risks such as accidents, natural disasters, and death.
+Banks primarily offered deposit, loan, and investment services.
 Now these institutions realize they can learn from each other and offer more complete financial solutions.

 New Financial Products

-Modern financial markets see insurance companies creating investment products that act like bank accounts, and banks offering protection against financial risks that look similar to insurance policies.
+Modern financial markets see insurance companies creating investment products that function like bank accounts, and banks offering protection against financial risks that resemble insurance policies.
 These innovations help both types of companies serve their customers better and find new ways to make money.

 Risk Transfer Mechanisms

-Both sectors now use sophisticated tools to move different kinds of risks around.
+Both sectors now use sophisticated tools to manage different kinds of risk.
 Credit default swaps, catastrophe bonds, and other complex financial instruments let banks and insurers share and trade risks in ways that weren’t possible before.

 Benefits of Convergence